crismaciel/COMIT/README.md

 - Express themselves artistically while making new friends.

 Class Schedule
-- When: Every Sunday during the summer break
+- When: Every Sunday during the summer break (June 29th until August 31th) 10 sessions.
 - Time: 10:30 AM - 11:45 AM
 - Where: Studio Room 415, Anvil Centre
 - Duration: 1 hour and 15 minutes per session

 Registration
-- Who Can Register: Parents or guardians must register their child.
+- Who Can Register: Parents or guardians must register their child ( parents names, DOB, address, pictures for both)
+- Questionary about kids ( higher, weight, nicknames, colours preference, and cartoon character preference for picture the register)
-- How to Register: Please visit Anvil Centre's studio room 415 during registration hours or contact us at [insert contact info].
+- How to Register: Please visit Anvil Centre's studio site or contact us at [insert contact info].

 What to Bring
 - Ballet shoes